Friday, March 16, 2012

 Here, I can only hazard some excuses.
 However, I do stand to be corrected.
 (1) Nigeria is not developing as expected because of the inclusion of the Hausas and the Fulanis in the union, (2) abuse of the Federal Character and Quota System by the Fulanis and the Hausa who dominate the political system, (3) the barbaric nature and the indiscriminate massacre associated with the religious crisis in the north, (4) the inordinate power ambition of the Hausa and the Fulani groups (5) the monopoly of the oil wealth by the same Hausa and Fulani groups, (6) the un-education of a greater majority northern children, and (7) the quality of leaders that the northern feudal or oligarchic class imposes on the rest of us at the national level.
 Now, ask yourself, are northerners responsible for all these, without you playing a part or some parts?

 Taking these seven facts as true, can you possibly develop a compelling case for disintegration or reasonable ground to convene an SNC out of them?
 If the answer is yes, who is going to convene or approve the conference?
 Is it the same President Goodluck Jonathan elected by Nigerians to serve the whole country for four years?
-Or is it the same members of National Assemblies reveling in obscene wealth right now at your expense?
-If the President and the National Assembly agree to approve an SNC, have you given a thought on how the delegates should be selected and who must be selected and by who?
+Or is it the same members of the National Assembly revelling in obscene wealth right now at your expense?
+If the President and the National Assembly agree to approve an SNC, have you given any thought on how the delegates should be selected and who should be selected and by whom?
 If you are reading this piece right now, have you been to your village in the past ten years?
 Would the mandate of the delegates override the power of the National Assemblies to make laws for and on behalf of the Nigerian people?
 That is the dilemma.
 Implementation, Implementation, Implementation.

 Here again, I stand to be corrected, SNC is a long haul and it is full of uncertainties; therefore, we should not foreclose on other options.